Learn by doing.

 Recipes

 When the Israelites left Egypt more than 3,300 years ago, they were in a bit of a hurry and didn’t wait around for their bread to rise.
-Observant Jews still commemorate their exodus by skipping the leavening during the eight days of Passover.
-Regular flour is not used in food preparation for fear that it may have come into contact with water, thereby activating the rising process.
-I see baking without flour made from grain as an opportunity for creativity.
-In that spirit, here is an Israeli recipe that complies with the special rules of Passover.
+Observant Jews still commemorate their exodus by skipping the leavening, and during the eight days of Passover, regular flour is not used in food preparation for fear that it may have come into contact with water, thereby activating the rising process.
+I see baking without flour ground from grains as an opportunity for creativity.
+In that spirit, here is a historic Jewish recipe that complies with the special rules of Passover.

 Activities